mobmewireless/true_queue/README.md

     # dequeue
     redis_queue.remove("publish")

-remove returns an array.
+\#remove returns an array.
 The first element is the Ruby object in the queue, the second is the associated metadata (always a Hash).

     => {:jobid => 23, :url => 'http://example.com/' }, {'priority' => 5}

+\#remove also can take a block.
+This is the recommended way to remove an item from a queue.

+    # dequeue into a block
+    redis_queue.remove do |item|
+      #process item
+      ...
+    end

+When a block is passed, RedisQueue ensures that the item is put back in case of an error within the block.

+Inside a block, you can also manually raise {MobME::Infrastructure::RedisQueueRemoveAbort} to put back the item:

+    # dequeue into a block
+    redis_queue.remove do |item|
+      #this item will be put back
+      raise MobME::Infrastructure::RedisQueueRemoveAbort
+    end

 ### List available queues